Carrie Underwood Flaunts World-Famous Legs In Leather Shorts Alongside Miranda Lambert In Throwback Snap

 Carrie Underwood and Miranda Lambert are two of the hottest names in country music.
 The female entertainers are proud of their craft and to represent women in country music, and Lambert’s latest throwback snap is giving fans total nostalgia while reminding them exactly why they love the dynamic duo.

-In Miranda’s latest throwback Instagram photo, she and Carrie are absolutely stunning.
-Although Underwood isn’t donning her casual workout clothes, she dressed to the nines in an all-leather ensemble that is sure to make all of her fans drool.
+In Miranda’s latest throwback Instagram photo, she and Carrie were absolutely stunning.
+Carrie didn’t wear her casual workout clothes, but instead dressed to the nines in an all-leather ensemble that is sure to make all of her fans drool.

 The amazing shot featured both Carrie and Miranda on stage together in revealing leather outfits.
-Underwood’s big blonde hair is only upstaged by her killer legs, which she flaunted in a pair of impossibly tiny leather shorts.
+Carrie’s big blond hair is only upstaged by her killer legs, which she flaunted in a pair of impossibly tiny leather shorts.
 The “Cry Pretty” singer added a black leather jacket over top and thick black eyeliner.

-In a similar look, Lambert rocked a red leather skirt, black leather jacket, and ripped up t-shirt with her own voluminous blonde hair and dramatic eye makeup, making the two look like the Paris and Nicole of country music.
+In a similar look, Miranda rocked a red leather skirt, black leather jacket, and ripped up T-shirt with her own voluminous blonde hair and dramatic eye makeup, making the two look like the Paris and Nicole of country music.

 View this post on Instagram